MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 # Navigate Microsoft Edge DevTools with assistive technology

-The following article aims to help users who primarily rely on assistive technology like screen readers access and use [Microsoft Edge DevTools][MicrosoftEdgeDevtoolsMain].
-[Microsoft Edge DevTools][MicrosoftEdgeDevtoolsMain] is a suite of web developer tools built into the Microsoft Edge browser.
+This article helps users who primarily rely on assistive technology such as screen readers access and use [Microsoft Edge DevTools][MicrosoftEdgeDevtoolsMain].
+DevTools is a suite of web developer tools built into the Microsoft Edge browser.

-If you are looking for DevTools features related to improving the accessibility of a web page, see [Accessibility testing using DevTools](accessibility-testing-basics.md) and [Accessibility Reference][DevtoolsAccessibilityReference].
+For DevTools features related to improving the accessibility of a web page, see [Accessibility-testing features in DevTools][DevtoolsAccessibilityReference] and [Overview of accessibility testing using DevTools](accessibility-testing-in-devtools.md).

 The accessibility of DevTools is a work-in-progress.
-Some panels and tabs work better with assistive technology than others.
-This guide walks you through the panels which are the most accessible and highlights specific issues you may encounter along the way.
+Some tools and tabs work better with assistive technology than others.
+This guide walks you through the tools and tabs which are the most accessible, and highlights specific issues you may encounter along the way.

 ## Overview

-Before starting, it helps to have a mental model of how the DevTools UI is structured.
-DevTools is divided into a series of panels which are organized into an [ARIA tablist][W3CWaiAriaTablist].
+DevTools is divided into a series of tools (or _panels_) and tabs, which are organized into an [ARIA tablist][W3CWaiAriaTablist].

 For example:

 *   The **Elements** tool lets you [view and change DOM nodes][DevtoolsDomIndexNavigateDomTreeKeyboard] or [CSS][DevtoolsCssIndex].
-*   The [Console panel][DevtoolsConsoleIndex] lets you read JavaScript logs and live edit objects.
+*   The [Console tool][DevtoolsConsoleIndex] lets you read JavaScript logs and live-edit objects.

-Within the content area of each panel, there are a number of different tools, often referred to as tabs or panes in the documentation.
-For instance, the **Elements** tool contains additional tabs to inspect event listeners, the accessibility tree, and much more.
-The distinction between tabs and panes is somewhat arbitrary.
-The only reason you may review one term or the other is to maintain consistency with the rest of the official DevTools documentation.
+Within the content area of each tool (or _panel_), there are a number of different tabs.
+For example, the **Elements** tool contains tabs to inspect CSS styles, event listeners, the accessibility tree, and much more.

 ## Keyboard shortcuts